muxinc/mux-ruby/docs/IncidentsApi.md

 List Incidents

-Returns a list of incidents
+Returns a list of incidents.

 ### Examples